Yellow-fronted tinkerbird: Range and habitat

 The yellow-fronted tinkerbird is a widespread and frequently common resident breeder in much of Africa south of the Sahara Desert.
 It is associated with mesic, open to closed broadleaved or mixed woodlands and scrub.
 It is found in riparian vegetation but occurs only sparsely in dry savanna and teak woodlands.

 Description

 The yellow-fronted tinkerbird is approximately 11 cm in length.
 It is plump, with a short neck, large head, and short tail.
 The adult has black upperparts heavily streaked with yellow and white.
 Its head has a strong black and white pattern, with a yellow forecrown spot.
 The underparts and rump are lemon yellow.
 Both sexes are similar in appearance, but young birds have a differentiating dark crown that lacks the distinct yellow spot.

 Breeding

-The species nests in cavities excavated in dead limbs of trees, some 2 to 5 metres above ground.
-A clutch of 2 to 3 matt white eggs are laid on a base of wood chips at the bottom of the nesting chamber.
+The species nests in cavities excavated in dead limbs of trees, some 2 to 5 meters above the ground.
+A clutch of 2 to 3 matt white eggs is laid on a base of wood chips at the bottom of the nesting chamber.
 The nestlings call persistently, and are reared on fruit and insects by both parents.
-Nests usually do not survive a season and may be usurped by larger species of barbet.
+Nests usually do not survive a season and maybe usurped by larger species of barbet.